When Is Carpal Tunnel Bad Enough for Surgery?

 How Much Time Off Is Needed for Carpal Tunnel Surgery?

-At Alexander Orthopaedic, we recommend patients take a full week off work for their surgery – however, many patients return to work one to two days after surgery.
-How quickly a patient can return to work also depends on their occupation.
+At Alexander Orthopaedic, we recommend that patients take a whole week off work after their surgery; however, many patients return to work one to two days after surgery.
+The time it takes for a patient to return to work also depends on their occupation.